afeld/python-public-policy/meta/assistant_guide.md

 ## [Exam](../exam.md)

-The auto-grader is unreliable; any question with free response needs to be checked.
+The autograder is unreliable; any question with free response needs to be checked.

 {% if id == "columbia" -%}
 ## Final grades